 Key Benefits

-- Compact, portable design suited to mobile or small-shop work
+- Compact design suited to mobile work.

-- User-friendly controls and straightforward setup
+- User-friendly controls and straightforward setup.

 Rating: 4.4 (total: 29+)